kensiprell/bootstrap-framework/README.md

 ### User Task

-The plugin comes with a user-land task that shows the Bootstrap Framework versions.
+You can use the task shown below to display the default Bootstrap Framework and Font Awesome versions used by the plugin.

-    gradle bootstrapFrameworkVersions
+    ./gradlew bootstrapFrameworkVersions

+or

+    ./gradlew bFV

 The output will be similar to:

     3.3.5 is the default Bootstrap Framework version.
     4.3.0 is the default Font Awesome version.

+### Glyphicons

+The Glyphicons icons are available as described in the [Bootstrap Components](http://getbootstrap.com/components/) section.

 ### Asset Pipeline Usage

-The remaining sections demonstrate how to include the Bootstrap Framework in your application using the ```asset-pipeline-core``` plugin and its ```less-asset-pipeline``` module.
+The remaining sections outline how to include Bootstrap Framework and Font Awesome in your application using the ```asset-pipeline-core``` plugin and its ```less-asset-pipeline``` module.

-### JavaScript
+#### JavaScript

 The instructions below assume the manifest file is in the ```grails-app/assets/javascripts``` directory.